rocketlend/protocol/README.md

 charged interest at double the rate.
 The lender also expects to eventually be repaid the RPL they supplied to a lending pool.

-Each pool is identified by the following parameters:
+Each pool is identified by a unique number.

-- Lender: the identifier for the lender, who receives repaid RPL and interest.
+Pools are created with the following parameters which cannot be changed:
 - Interest rate: the percentage rate (RPL per RPL borrowed, as a percentage, per year), charged as interest to the borrower.
 Interest is charged on the borrowed amount, i.e., without compounding, at one-second granularity.
 Only a